Sam-Sims/kractor/README.md

 `-i, --input`

 This option will specify the input files containing the reads you want to extract from.
-They can be compressed - (gzip, bzip, lzma, zstd).
+They can be compressed - (`gzip`, `bzip`, `lzma`, `zstd`).
 Paired end reads can be specified by:

 Using `--input` twice: `-i <R1_fastq_file> -i <R2_fastq_file>`